contentful/widget-sdk/docs/guides/analytics.md

 We call Segment's `page` method when state is changed and `identify` method each time we obtain some more information about a user.

+We call Snowplow's `identify` method when we obtain user information.

+When we call `analytics.track` we also check if the event name has been mapped to a registered Snowplow schema.
+If so, we transform the data into Snowplow's structure and track the the event.

+Since we have enabled activity tracking, link click tracking and page views, this information is automatically collected and tracked in Snowplow.

 ## Analytics console